alkindli/alkindli/README.md

 "Bet is just a planet near.
 Give up...". -- One can be many.
 I write dialectically, because.
 Worst part to contribute...
 Everything is just metal if you can pin-point that, it must be a narcosis-militant.
 Also we believe that the American federal space-network or ship without analogue controller existed way before these incidents.
-"Here you will read how all is tongue and it deserves no app.'/reward."
+"Here you will read how all is tongue and it deserves no app.'/reward." so if your mouth does not move the pointer tactics or keyboard, any peripherals will can "codog". -- You are a user, you have facing interface and the supply is all auto-generated and streamed/live over modification and you are the moduler the worse or worsen, so a joint company would make a green-screen, etc...
+This is what you will read.

  "Akūta impē' slimītc.."